anoadragon453/matrix-doc/proposals/xxxx-decentralising-media-through-cids.md

 # MSCNaN: Decentralising Media through CIDs
 <sup>Authored by Jan Christian Grünhage and Andrew Morgan</sup>

-Currently, the media API is less decentralised than most other aspects of matrix.
-When the homeserver which uploaded a piece of content goes down, the content is not visible from homeservers who didn't fetch it before.
-This is because the mxc URLs are made up of the server name of the sending server and an opaque media ID.
-We can't fetch it from other servers than the origin server because we there is no signature or hash included to verify the integrity of the file.
-This proposal modifies the media ID to be a [CID](https:/github.com/multiformats/cid) (content ID), which (among other things) includes a hash of the file, so that we can verify the integrity of the file, both on the server side and the client side.
+Currently, the Media API is less decentralised than most other aspects of Matrix.
+When the homeserver that uploaded a piece of content goes down, the content is not visible from homeservers that didn't fetch it beforehand.
+This is because the MXC URLs are made up of the server name of the sending server and an opaque media ID.
+We can't fetch media from servers other than the origin server because we there is no signature or hash included to verify the integrity of the file.
+This proposal modifies the media ID to be a [CID](https:/github.com/multiformats/cid) (content ID), which (among other things) includes a hash of the file.
+This allows us to verify the integrity of the file both on the server side and the client side.

 ## Current Behaviour
 ### Sending